Alfred Barrow Health CentreDuke StreetBarrow-in-FurnessCumbria, LA14 2LBTel: 01229 822205

-Our Health Care Assistants are in the treatment room Monday to Friday between 08.00 and 12.30.
+Our Health Care Assistants are in the treatment room Monday to Friday with a range of times available between 8am - 4pm depending on the day.
 They are able to take blood, measure blood pressure, ECG, new patient health checks, check urines, certain injections etc. Appointments are required for any of the above services.

 To ensure that your child is developing/progressing and is reaching the development ‘miles stones’ your baby will be seen at regular intervals.
 When your baby is 6 to 8 weeks old you will be sent an appointment to see the doctor for a development check.
 After this your Health Visitor will arrange follow up visits.

 Your Health Visitor will be able to advise you were you will be able to access your nearest baby clinic

 All doctors undertake full ante-natal and post-natal care in conjunction with the Community Midwife.

 The doctors are able to refer patients to the First Step Mental Health Team; they in turn will arrange appointments/advice for further care and treatment.